foglamp/foglamp-rule-simple-expression/README.rst

 Build
 -----
-To build FogLAMP "SimpleExpression" notification rule C++ plugin, in addition fo FogLAMP source code, the Notification server C++ header files are required (no .cpp files or libraries needed so far)
+To build Fledge "SimpleExpression" notification rule C++ plugin, in addition fo Fledge source code, the Notification server C++ header files are required (no .cpp files or libraries needed so far)

 The path with Notification server C++ header files cab be specified only via